khanhicetea/today-i-learned/mysql/Mysql-dumping-only-table-structure.md

 ## Mysql dumping only table structure

-Adding `-D` to dump only data structureA
+Adding `-D` to dump only data structure

 Example :